 Whenever one thinks of betting and its beginnings, one always thinks of the UK with its myriad of betting shops and betting enthusiasts.
 It has always been a way for people to escape the mundane everyday life, while also having the chance to win some money and watch a match or two on the telly.

 However, before the days of online betting, casinos offering free spin bonuses, and betting on virtual matches, betting was considered illegal in the UK and most of the betting shops were run from dark and shady basements, with bookmakers being very careful not to get arrested.
+Well you can also win cash bonus at qq39bet which is very legal platform.

 This all changed however, when on May 1st 1961 betting shops became legalized.
 Tens of thousands betting shops opened in the following years, and the betting industry changed completely.
 Illegal bookmakers who didn’t have the resources to turn legal had to stop offering their services, and with that the door was open for the large companies like Ladbrokes and William Hill to overtake the business.